appcues/appcues-android-sdk/docs/Debugging.md

 > If there is a connection error, long-press the row to copy the detailed error information.

+### Deeplink Configuration Status

+Tap to check status.
+Shows a checkmark if the Appcues deeplink is properly configured.
+See <doc:URLSchemeConfiguring> for information about error messages.

 ### Screen Tracking Status

 Shows a checkmark if a screen event has been observed since the debugger was launched.
 You may need to navigate to another screen in your app for the debugger to observe a screen event.